loraxgirl/TriviaGame/README.md

 * [x] CSS styling
 * [x] Posted of github
 * [x] Live on github.io pages
-* [ ] Added to portfolio - still on the to-do list to be resolved ASAP
+* [x] Added to portfolio
 * [x] ReadMe file created

 ## Notes

-At the most recent version, when all the questions have been answered, the timer continues, then tries to restart the game, flashing through the answered questions.
+At the most recent version, when all the questions have been answered, the timer continues, then tries to restart the game, flashing through the answered questions. **RESOLVED**

-Still working to resolve this.